LTUC/amman-dotnet-401d2/curriculum/class-34/lab/README.md

 Divide your work evenly amongst your team members.

-1. As a user,  I would like to see a summary of my purchase after completing my checkout process.
+1. As a user,  I would like to see a summary of my purchase after completing my checkout process with a successful transaction
-1. As a user, I would like a summary of my purchase to be emailed to me so that I can store the receipt for my records.
+1. As a user, following a successful transaction, I would like a summary of my purchase to be emailed to me so that I can store the receipt for my records.
 1. As a user, I would like to be thanked for my purchase following completion of order processing
 1. As a user, I would like to be notified if my payment failed so that I can try again.
 1. As an administrator, I would like to see a listing of all paid/processed orders